Uche05/ci-p1-ailib/README.md

 - I would like to thank [Code Institute](https://codeinstitute.net) for giving me the opportunity to complete the P1 course.
 - I would like to thank the [Code Institute](https://codeinstitute.net) facilitator team [Iris Smok](https://github.com/Iris-Smok/Iris-Smok) and Irene Neville for their advice.
 - I would like to thank the [Code Institute Slack community](https://code-institute-room.slack.com) for the moral support and general information that helps with my studies.
-- I would like to appreciate the [W3schools website](https://www.w3schools.com/) for their free website that educates on many technological concepts intuitively and enabled me understand and learn how to craft needed stuff for my website .
+- I would like to appreciate the [W3schools website](https://www.w3schools.com/) for their free website that educates on many technological  and coding concepts intuitively and enabled me understand and learn how to craft needed stuff for my website .
 - I would like to thank my family, for their support and understanding, for believing in me, and allowing me to make this transition into software development.
 - I personally enjoyed performing this project as it was a chance to both construct using coding and make actual content myself through research and personal study.